longturn/freeciv21/docs/Contributing/style-guide.rst

 ===========

 As with our code, the documentation is written by contributors and proper attribution should always be given.
-We follow the `SPDX <https://spdx.dev/>`_ standard for attribution in all our documentation, music, and art files.
-For documentation files, we can the proper SPDX header to the very top of the page.
+We follow the `SPDX <https://spdx.dev/>`_ standard for attribution in all of our documentation, music, and art files.
+For documentation files, we can add the proper SPDX header to the very top of the page.
 For music and art we add a text license file along with the primary file.
-For example if we have :file:`art.png`, then there should be a corresponding :file:`art.png.license` file to give proper attribution.
+For example, if we have :file:`art.png`, then there should be a corresponding :file:`art.png.license` file to give proper attribution.
 We use the GPL v3.0 or later license.
 Here is what the SPDX header should look like in all scenarios:

 .. code-block:: rst